 Charitable Contributions and Donations

 Find out which charitable contributions and donations you can claim on your tax return as a deduction.
-The easiest way to find out is to start a free tax return on Taxpert.com
+The easiest way to find out is to start free on Taxpert.com

 as the app will guide you through this before you e-file your return.